alexteghipco/brainSurfer/README.md

 # Future features
 - clusterform threshold testing with TFCE or some other method depending on the kind of data you load
+- you will be able to indicate the kind of statistical map you have loaded into brainSurfer. brainSurfer will then automatically generate p-values for each vertex so that you always have the option of choosing a p-value threshold.
+Loading your own p-value maps will still be an option.
+For instance, you might have permutation based p-values or TFCE p-values that brainSurfer will never be able to generate.
+- support for converting between certain distributions-- p to t, r to fisher transformed r, z to t, etc.
+- support for quick arithmetic of loaded overlays-- multiply, add, subtract, divive, t-test groups of files you've loaded in

 # List of GUIs and their functions
 1) brainSurfer.fig ----> Primary UI.
 Facillitates all thresholding and loading of underlays and overlays